venikunche/food-recall/README.md

 This project unifies data from both agencies into a single analytical platform to answer:

 - How have food recalls trended over time (2004–present)?
 Are they increasing?
-- Which recall classifications (Class I = most dangerous) are growing?
 - What are the most common contaminants (Salmonella, Listeria, E. coli, undeclared allergens, foreign objects)?
 - Which contaminants are growing fastest?
 - Which states have the most recalling firms?
-- How do FDA vs. FSIS recalls compare?

 ---